-First Ukrainian fair held at St. John’s Farmers’ Market
+First Ukrainian Fair held at St. John’s Farmers’ Market

-The province’s first Ukrainian fair was held this weekend at the St. John’s Farmers’ Market.
+The very first Ukrainian fair was held in St. John’s last weekend.
+NTV’s Maria Kavatsiuk was there.

 You Might also like